-GLOBAL FOOD OUTLOOK TEAM Miriam Lueck Avery, Program Director
+GLOBAL FOOD OUTLOOK TEAM

+Miriam Lueck Avery, Program Director

 As an anthropologist, Miriam Lueck Avery has an overarching interest in how individual and collective choices make the future.
 Her passion as a forecaster is envisioning futures that inspire people to navigate complex transitions, make resilient communities, and create circumstances in which we all can thrive.

 Miriam works primarily with the Global Food Outlook, Health Horizons, and Ten-Year Forecast programs.
 Her research on food futures focuses on people's everyday decisions, social and industrial systems, and complex ecological processes.
 Her Global Food Outlook forecasting focuses on places where the global and the personal collide, from global trade and environmental challenges to the grocery aisle.

 She began interning with IFTF in 2003 and joined the research staff full time in 2007.
 Miriam holds a degree in anthropology from UC Berkeley.
 Together with Vivian Distler, she received an inaugural grant from the Roy Amara Fund for Participatory Foresight to bring futures thinking to food system change curriculum for middle and high school students in East Palo Alto and across the Bay Area.

 Bradley Kreit, Program Director

+Bradley Kreit's research explores how everyday challenges, decisions, and contexts shape long-term futures-both in individual lives and at larger scales.
+He primarily researches issues involving food, health, and biological identity.

+As a researcher for Health Horizons, he has writ-

-Brad's research since joining IFTF in 2009 has built on his background in anthropology and history by exploring how everyday challenges, decisions, and contexts shape long-term futures-both in individual lives and at larger scales.
-As co-director of the Health Horizons and Global Food Outlook programs, his interests lie in considering the different strategies and approaches people are using to navigate an increasingly complex web of choices.
-He frequently speaks at and facilitates meetings with health system, food, and consumer goods companies and regularly blogs at IFTF's The Future Now site.
-Brad previously served as research manager and then research director for the Health Horizons and Global Food Outlook programs.
-As a researcher, his focus has been issues involving food, health, and biological identity.
-He has written on how emerging life sciences and technologies are reshaping our understandings of illness, identity, and well-being, and how individuals are creating new ways of managing their health and health care.
-Before joining IFTF, Brad wrote about breakthroughs in medicine for the Advisory Board Company in Washington DC.
-Brad holds a BA in history from Connecticut College and an MA in anthropology from UC San Diego.
+ten on how emerging life sciences and technologies are reshaping our understandings of illness, identity, and well-being.
+With the Global Food Outlook program, his interests lie in considering the different strategies and approaches people are using to navigate the increasingly complex web of choices we have to make in order to simply eat dinner.
+He frequently speaks at and facilitates meetings with health system, food, and consumer goods companies and regularly blogs at IFTF's Future Now site.

+Before joining IFTF in 2009, Brad worked as a writer, editor, and teacher.
+He holds a BA in history from Connecticut College and a master's degree in anthropology from UC San Diego.

 Rod Falcon, Program Director, Health Horizons

 As a leading ethnographic researcher at IFTF, Rod Falcon uses the stories of real people to get at larger trends.
 For his pioneering work on social networks, he visited homes in China, India, Japan, the United Kingdom, and Sweden.
 Rod has also examined the information and technology ecology of the home and workplace and has led research on technology adoption, workspace and mobility patterns, and personal health technologies.

 Rod leads IFTF's Health Horizons team.
 He conducts research across a range of health and health care issues with an emphasis on the global health economy.
 Rod's current work explores how social technologies are creating health-aware environments as well as personal systems for managing health.
 Rod speaks to executive audiences in the health care and food industries and helps them formulate innovative strategies for participating in the global health economy.

 Rod joined IFTF more than eighteen years ago.
 He has a BA in American history and ethnic studies and an MPP from UC Berkeley.
 He is currently part of the Aging Well Think Tank at the Philips Center for Health and Well-being.

 Dawn Alva, Business Development Manager